Think of You (Whigfield song): Critical reception

-A reviewer from Music Week gave it four out of five, writing, "Infectious, uncomplicated and guaranteed to complete a hat-trick of hits for the lyrically-challenged Dane.
+A reviewer from Music Week gave it a score of four out of five, writing, "Infectious, uncomplicated and guaranteed to complete a hat-trick of hits for the lyrically-challenged Dane.
 She has to resort to her cutesy diddly-doos towards the end but the happy vibe lasts the full four minutes."
-James Hamilton from the Record Mirror Dance Update named it a "typically sing-song but quite suggestively worded cheerful shrill pop romp".
-Also Tony Cross from Smash Hits gave 'Think of You' four out of five, saying, "So what if this sounds like her other two hits; you can sing to it, you can dance to it, and it's fun.
+James Hamilton of the Record Mirror Dance Update named it a "typically sing-song but quite suggestively worded cheerful shrill pop romp".
+Also Tony Cross from Smash Hits gave "Think of You" four out of five, saying, "So what if this sounds like her other two hits; you can sing to it, you can dance to it, and it's fun.
 Now cheer up and get into Whiggy — it's pop so sweet you can sprinkle it on your strawberries."

 Music video

-In the accompanying music video for "Think of You", Whigfield plays a director, performing at a movie set.
+In the music video for "Think of You", Whigfield plays a director, performing at a movie set.
 She is dressed in a red suit and her hair is darker than in her previous music videos.
 She directs and several workers are carrying and placing white pillars and statues around on the set.
 Sometimes Whigfield sings, while sitting in the director chair, other times she sits on a movie crane.
 Towards the end, everyone leaves the set, while Whigfield is left alone, singing while she is walking in between the pillars.
-The video was later published on YouTube by Energy Records in 2013, and had generated more than 4.5 million views as of early 2025.
+The video was filmed in Italy and A-listed on Dutch music television channel TMF in July 1995.
+It was also B-listed on Germany's VIVA and MTV Europe put it on break out rotation same month.
+On British The Box, "Think of You" was a Box Top for 9 weeks.
+The video was later made available on YouTube by Energy Records in 2013, and had generated more than five million views as of late 2025.